-Since 2009, DVV International has been working with partners in the Middle East.
-The regional office in Jordan was opened in 2010, the country office for Palestine established in 2012 in Ramallah.
-A branch in Gaza followed in 2013.
+DVV International has been working with partners in the Middle East since 2009.
+The regional office in Jordan was opened in 2010, the country office for Palestine in Ramallah in 2012.
+A branch in the Gaza Strip followed in 2013.

-In respect to the refugee crisis in connection with the conflict in Syria, DVV International helps partners in Jordan in the integration of Syrian refugees through educational programmes.
-Here, refugees and locals together obtain relevant skills and engage in initiatives and self-help groups to gain access to much-needed goods and services.
+In view of the refugee crisis in connection with the Syrian conflict, DVV International helps partners in Jordan with the integration of Syrian refugees through educational programmes.